Bottomonium Properties in QGP from a Lattice-QCD Informed T-Matrix Approach: In-Medium Potentials Constrained by lQCD

-The $1P$ and $2P$ spectral functions corresponding to the extended meson operators show peak structures for all temperatures up to $T=334$ MeV.
-The peak corresponding to $2P$ state is quite broad and visibly asymmetric already at $T=195$ MeV.
+The $1P$ and $2P$ spectral functions corresponding to the extended meson operators show peak structures for all temperatures up to $T=334$\,MeV.
+The peak corresponding to the $2P$ state is quite broad and visibly asymmetric already at $T=195$\,MeV.
 As the temperature increases the width of this peak increases significantly.
-The peak corresponding to $1P$ state also broadens with increasing temperature.
-At the highest two temperatures the width of both $1P$ and $2P$ bottomonia is comparable or larger that the energy difference between these two states.
-In the $P$-wave spectral functions corresponding to point operators we can identify the $1P$ state for $T=199$ MeV and $251$ MeV, but no such states can be identified at the highest two temperatures shown in Fig.~\ref{fig_SFbb}.
+The peak corresponding to the $1P$ state also broadens with increasing temperature.
+At the highest two temperatures the width of both $1P$ and $2P$ states is comparable or larger than the energy difference between them.
+In the $P$-wave spectral functions corresponding to point operators we can identify the $1P$ state for $T=199$\,MeV and $251$\,MeV, but not at the highest two temperatures shown in Fig.~\ref{fig_SFbb}.
 However, we do not see the peak corresponding to the $2P$ state at any temperature.
-Thus, the analysis suggests that the $1P$ bottomonium state melts around a temperature of $293$ ~MeV.
-We note that whenever well defined peaks exist in the spectral functions of point meson operators, the corresponding peak position agrees with the one in the spectral function of extended meson operators.
+Thus, this analysis suggests that the $1P$ bottomonium state melts around a temperature of $293$~MeV.
+We note that whenever well-defined peaks exist in the spectral functions of point meson operators, the corresponding peak position agrees with the one in the spectral function of extended meson operators.
 Therefore, these peak positions can be interpreted as in-medium bottomonium masses.

 To further assess the disappearance of a bound state we resort to a method employed in Ref.~\cite{Cabrera:2006wh} which relies on identifying the poles in the $T$-matrix.
 Toward this end we write the solution of the $T$-matrix equation in operator form as \beq \mathbb{T}(E)=\left[\mathbbm{1}-\mathbb{V} \hat{\mathbb{G}}_{(2)}^0(E)\right]^{-1} \mathbb{V} \eeq (in practice, this corresponds to discretizing the momentum integral with $\mathbb{V}_{m n} \equiv V\left(k_m, k_n\right)$, $\mathbb{T}(E)_{m n}\equiv T\left(E, k_m, k_n\right)$ and $\hat{\mathbb{G}}_{(2)}^0(E)_{m n} \equiv \frac{2 \Delta k}{\pi} k_m^2 G_{(2)}^0\left(E, k_m\right) \delta_{m n}$~\cite{Haftel:1970zz}).
 Defining $\mathcal{F}(E)=\mathbbm{1}-\mathbb{V} \hat{\mathbb{G}}_{(2)}^0(E)$, the requirement $\operatorname{det} \mathcal{F}(E)=0$ (for $E<E_{\mathrm{th}}$) indicates the presence of a bound state.
 This is so because a bound state is characterized by a pole of the scattering amplitude on the real energy axis below the threshold energy, $E_{\mathrm{th}}$ (this corresponds to identifying the zeros of the Jost function in $S$-matrix theory).
 We depict $\operatorname{det}\mathcal{F}(E)$ as a function of total energy at various temperatures, together with the imaginary parts of the $T$-matrices in Fig.~\ref{fig_detF}.
 As discussed in Sec.~\ref{ssec_ext-op}, the $T$-matrices with interference effect are not positive-definite at low momenta, thus we display them at somewhat larger momenta in Fig.~\ref{fig_detF} to show the peaks corresponding to the bound states more clearly.
 We have found that the peak locations in the $T$-matrix are not sensitive to this choice and in any case are only shown for guidance; the Jost function, as a determinant in momentum space, does not depend on momentum.